glaurossi/Ableton-Plugin-Fixer/README.md

 ###

 ## What is Ableton Plugin Fixer?
-**Ableton Plugin Fixer (APF)** is a tool designed for Ableton Live users, tackling the frustration of missing VST2 plugins by replacing them with their VST3 equivalents, preventing broken sessions and ensuring compatibility.
+**Ableton Plugin Fixer (APF)** is a tool designed to help users replace VST2 plugins with their VST3 equivalents in Ableton Live projects.
+This is particularly useful for those who encounter missing plugins when opening older projects after updating to newer versions.

+Many users have expressed frustration with Ableton's plugin management system, noting that it can be inefficient compared to other DAWs.
+APF addresses some of these concerns by providing a straightforward solution for plugin replacement.

 ### Key features